Arizona Home Sale Documents

 Short Sale Addendum to the Purchase Contract – lines 9 to 12 reflect the essence of the situation.
 There really is no “contract” until the seller and seller’s lender reach agreement on the terms and conditions of settlement, which VERY often involves renegotiation between the seller and buyer over the sale price and/or other contract terms and conditions.
 This usually takes at least a month from submission of the short-sale package by the list agent to the lender, and can take even longer.
 In considering an offer, sellers are advised to evaluate the buyer first and foremost on the basis of patience … is the buyer willing and able to wait, possibly many months, until the lender gets around to evaluating the short sale offer.
 The second buyer evaluation factor concerns flexibility regarding price … what if the lender counters with a significantly higher price … commonly done in a rising market.
 A “low-ball” contract price with an “investor” buyer is likely not going to close.
 Look for another buyer.

-Sellers-Property-Disclosure-Statement – SPDS – referred to as the “spuds”, has long-term risk for the seller … yet it is usually filled out very rapidly and with not a great deal of thought … NOT a good idea.
+Seller Property Disclosure – SPDS … referred to as the “spuds”, has long-term risk for the seller … yet it is usually filled out very rapidly and with not a great deal of thought … NOT a good idea.
 Even years after the transaction closes, if this document is found to be not true and in a material way, intentionally or unintentionally by the seller, the seller is likely liable for any costs associated with the issue.
 As indicated on the cover page … DISCLOSE – DISCLOSE – DISCLOSE … you will likely be “off the hook” for anything mentioned here … and forever “on the hook” for any material issue not mentioned here.
+Click here for a complete discussion of the SPDS.